Summer Fellowships in Human Rights & Inequality

 Human Rights and Inequality Fellowships are available for UT-Austin graduate students of any level.

-If you are interested in learning more about the Inequality and Human Rights Fellowship, please make an appointment to see Kate Taylor.
+If you are interested in learning more about the Inequality and Human Rights Fellowship, please make an appointment to see Eddie Shore.

 Qualified students should submit the following materials in PDF format via our online application system:

 Describe your interest in the internship and any relevant academic and/or practical experience; if applying for more than one placement, please list your internship preferences in rank order

 Graduate school transcript

 Unofficial is fine; should include current courses even if grades are not yet available

 List of three references

 At least two must be regular faculty in your graduate program.